- What is A2P 10DLC?

 - WHEN REGISTERING A CHARITY / NON PROFIT ORGANIZATION Legal company name, country of registration, Employer ID Number (EIN) / Tax ID, physical address, vertical, contact details.

-In case of errors during Brand registration or change in Brand information over time, you will have to notify SendHub right away so we can update your Brand registration.
+In case of errors during Brand registration or change in Brand information over time, notify SendHub support right away so we can update your Brand registration.
 If EIN or Company Name need to be changed, we will be able to help.
-According to the Campaign Registry "If either EIN or Company name is changed, existing external vetting will be immediately voided and Brand will need to be re-vetted to have access to Special Use Cases."
+According to The Campaign Registry, "If either EIN or Company name is changed, existing external vetting will be immediately voided and Brand will need to be re-vetted to have access to Special Use Cases."

 Yes, but only for low volume SMS campaigns.
-Long code MMS messaging remains subject to throughput limits.
-For high-volume MMS use cases in the United States, a toll free number will be your best option due to the downstream carrier's limited capacity.
+Local number MMS messaging remains subject to throughput limits.

 This is a part of US carriers' attempt to better filter SMS spam messages to their customers on their network and also to help make sure legitimate messages get delivered.